5 Stocks That Could Double in 2020

 Sure, Nio lost its stride in the first quarter of 2020.
 The company is going to sell very few ES6 and ES8 cars amid the coronavirus outbreak.

 But, with new coronavirus cases clocking in near-zero, China is now getting back to normal.
-As the Chinese economy does normalize, Nio will regain momentum.
-The ES6 and ES8 will bounce back.
+As the Chinese economy normalizes, Nio will regain momentum.
+Demand for the ES6 and ES8 will bounce back.
 A new vehicle, the EC6, will add more firepower to the growth narrative later this year, too.

 Net net, by mid-to-late 2020, Nio’s delivery trends will be in big growth mode, which should help Nio stock bounce back.